panaverse/typescript-node-projects/README.md

-# Learning Programming with TypeScript and Node.js
+# Learn Programming with TypeScript and Node.js

 [The repo is part of the Certified Web 3 and Metaverse Developer Program](https://www.panaverse.co/)